UCL/simansuite/README.md

 <a href ="https://github.com/UCL/siman/">siman</a>

-The siman programs presented at the London Stata Conference September 2022 used to be contained in this folder.
+The siman programs presented at the London Stata Conference in September 2022 used to be contained in this folder.
 They have since been updated and are in the UCL/siman repository above.